 b) Recover faster from COVID-19.

-mAb treatment must be given within 10 days of a person’s first symptoms of COVID-19.
+mAb treatment must be given within 10 days of a person’s first symptoms of COVID-19 or having been exposed to someone who has tested positive for COVID-19.
 The sooner a person receives mAb treatment, the better.

-mAb treatments are experimental.
-However, they have received Emergency Use Authorization (EUA) from the FDA, and more than 400,000 people have been treated with mAbs.
+mAb treatments are still being studied.
+However, they have received Emergency Use Authorization (EUA) from the FDA and more than 600,000 people have been treated with mAbs.
 Researchers continue to study mAb treatments for safety and effectiveness.

-The two treatments are designed in a very similar way, with the same goal: to prevent the virus that causes COVID-19 from entering human cells.
+The three treatments offered to people who are not in the hospital are designed in a very similar way, with the same goal: to prevent the virus that causes COVID-19 from entering human cells.

-The treatments are offered at approximately 5,000 infusion locations across the United States.
+The treatments are offered at thousands of infusion locations across the United States.
 These include infusion centers, urgent care clinics, and emergency rooms.

-Different infusion locations have different amounts of the treatments available, so some of them may not be administering more treatments.
-Your healthcare provider can help you find a location near you, and can contact the infusion location to refer you for treatment.
+Different infusion locations have different amounts of the treatments and staff to give it available, so some locations may not be administering mAb treatments or may have limited stock of them.
+Your healthcare professional can help you find a location near you and can contact the infusion location to refer you for treatment.

-You can learn more about mAb treatments on our page Monoclonal Antibodies for High-Risk COVID-19 Positive Patients.
+You can learn more about mAb treatments on our page What Are Monoclonal Antibodies?

-Your healthcare provider may decide you don’t qualify for mAb treatment.
+Your healthcare professional may decide you do not qualify for mAb treatment.
 There could be several reasons for this.
-You may not meet all of the eligibility criteria, or you may have an underlying health condition that disqualifies you for mAb treatment.
+You may not meet all of the eligibility criteria or you may have an underlying health condition that disqualifies you for mAb treatment.

-Whatever the reason is, don’t give up.
-There could be another option.
-You may be able to join a clinical trial for COVID-19.
+Whatever the reason is, do not give up.
+There may be other treatment options or you may be able to join a clinical trial for COVID-19.

-Participants in these clinical trials may receive new drugs or other treatments, so researchers can evaluate how well the treatments work.
-Thousands of participants in clinical trials have helped with the discovery of new treatments for COVID-19, and many more participants are needed to ensure that treatments work for people across age, gender, race, and ethnicity.
+Participants in clinical trials may receive new drugs or other treatments so researchers can evaluate how well the treatments work.
+Thousands of participants in clinical trials have helped with the discovery of new treatments for COVID-19.
+Many more participants are needed to ensure that treatments work for people of all ages, genders, races, and ethnicities.

-Ask your healthcare provider if you may be eligible for a clinical trial for treating COVID-19.
-To learn more about clinical trials, visit our page, You Can Help Combat COVID, or call 877-414-8106.
+Ask your healthcare professional if you may be eligible for a clinical trial for treating COVID-19.
+To learn more about clinical trials: